 The above statistics use the LDPE carryout bag as a representation of reusable bags in evaluating air quality impacts.
-There is no known available Life Cycle Assessment that evaluates all types of reusable bags (canvas, cotton, calico, etc.) with respect to potential air pollutant emissions.
-However, the overall emissions from all types of reusable bags are lower than plastic and recyclable paper carryout bags because reusable bags are used multiple times.
-This EIR assumes a total of 521 uses based on one use per week and a one-year lifespan.
+There is no known available Life Cycle Assessment that evaluates all types of reusable bags (canvas, cotton, calico, etc.) with respect to potential air pollutant emissions within the United States.
+However, the overall emissions from all types of reusable bags are expected to be lower than plastic and recyclable paper carryout bags because reusable bags are used multiple times.
+This EIR assumes a total of 52 uses based on one use per week and a one-year lifespan.